What are the aims of this leaflet?

 How is skin cancer diagnosed?

 If your GP thinks that the mark on your skin needs further investigation, he or she may refer you to the local dermatology outpatients’ clinic for examination.
-Dermatologists use a specialist instrument called a dermatoscope to examine any suspicious areas on the skin and, if necessary, a small piece of the abnormal skin (a biopsy), or the whole area (an excision), may be surgically cut out and examined under the microscope.
+Dermatologists use an instrument called a dermatoscope to examine any suspicious areas on the skin and, if necessary, a small piece of the abnormal skin (a biopsy), or the whole area (an excision), may be surgically cut out and examined under the microscope.
 You will be given a local anaesthetic beforehand to numb the skin.

 How can I reduce the risk of getting another skin cancer?